roryparker/leetcode/README.md

 Datacamp - https://www.datacamp.com

-These are a collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+These are a collection of LeetCode questions to help me beeter embrace and become cofortable with coding languages! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).